suntroy/CSCI-C212_final_project/README.md

 Where X is the location's latitude, Y is the location's longitude, and Z is either C or F (for Celsius, or Fahrenheit, respectively).

+The PDF stating the group's work division was written by Jay Justice, one of my teammates.
 In the end, we received an 100 on the project.